 Offbeat travel destinations in India

 India is a unique travel destination with a variety of experiences to offer.
 But at times you just want to skip the crowds, avoid overly populated tourist destinations and venture into the unknown.
-If you are interested in travelling to unexplored holiday destinations, then we recommend some fantastic unexplored places in India that are slowly making their way onto the travel map.
-This is a list of some of our Best Offbeat Places in India.
+If you are interested in travelling to offbeat destinations in India, then we recommend some fantastic unexplored corners that are slowly making their way onto the travel map.
+This is a list of some of our Best Offbeat Travel Destinations in India.

-Beautiful views of the Himalayas in Himachal PradeshPlan your trip
+Beautiful views of the Himalayas await in Thanedhar

 Another one of the offbeat travel destinations in India is Pali in the Marwar region of Rajasthan.
-If you’re looking to see rare wildlife species then opt for The Kumbhalgarh National Park in Rajasthan over Ranthambhore.
-The sanctuary houses many species such as wolves, leopards, hyena, and a range of vividly colored birds.
+If you’re looking to see rare wildlife species then opt for The Kumbhalgarh National Park in Rajasthan over The Ranthambhore National Park.
+The sanctuary houses many species such as wolves, leopards, hyena, and a range of vividly coloured birds.
 You may even spot some crocodiles in the bargain.
-Located right between Jodhpur and Udaipur, it is really easy to reach and has a lovely luxury property you can consider for your stay (Jawai Leopard camp).
+Located right between Jodhpur and Udaipur, it is really easy to reach and has a lovely luxury property you can consider for your stay (Jawai Leopard Camp).

 While at Arunachal Pradesh, we recommend checking in at Reyi Homestay.
 Located in the small town of Aalo.
 Another accommodation we highly recommend is Abor River Camp.
 For the best accommodations that cater to your needs and interests, get in touch with us!